Memory usage, on-disk persistence and replication in Aiven for Redis™*¶

 Initial synchronization implementation is CPU intensive, and - because Redis does not split the workload between multiple CPU cores - the maximum transfer speed is usually around 50 megabytes per second.
 Additionally, the new node persists data initially on disk, and does a separate loading phase, which is in the low hundreds of megabytes per second.
 For a 20 gigabyte data set the initial sync phase takes around 6 minutes with today’s hardware, and it cannot be much faster.

 If new changes are written at 5 megabytes per second, AND the amount of changes is 1.8 gigabytes in the 6 minutes, the new node can start up successfully.
-Higher constant change rate makes the sync fail unless the replication log size is increased.
+A higher constant change rate makes the sync fail unless the replication log size is increased.

 Rate limiting may be introduced in the future, but for now be mindful of your workloads, and try to keep Redis writes at a moderate level to avoid node failures due to too high memory usage or inability to initialize new nodes.